-Colin is the Associate Director of the Inclusive Design Research Centre and Adjunct Professor in the School of Graduate Studies at OCAD University's Inclusive Design Research Centre, where he has worked as a design researcher for over 20 years.
+Colin is the Associate Director of the Inclusive Design Research Centre and Adjunct Professor in the School of Graduate Studies at OCAD University.
 His research is concerned with issues of access and agency within technology-mediated creative practice.
 Colin works alongside open communities to co-design new (and rediscover old) ways to build and sustain cooperative, reciprocal software systems—especially by those without access to conventional programming expertise.
-At the IDRC, Colin lead a variety of applied research projects that support participation in digital art and culture, cooperative and equitable digital platforms, community-based co-design methods, and inclusive software architectures.
+At the IDRC, Colin leads a variety of applied research projects that support participation in digital art and culture, cooperative and equitable digital platforms, community-based co-design methods, and inclusive software architectures.

 Contact: colin at colinclark dot org